Red Velvet Cupcakes with Cream Cheese Frosting

 The next step, of course, was to make a great one at home.
-I did some reading, I looked at a lot of recipes, and in the end I decided to try this one.
+I did some reading, I looked at a lot of recipes, and in the end I decided to try this one, which originated at the Hummingbird Bakery.
 And I’m so glad I did, because I don’t think a better one could exist.

 Red velvet cupcakes are amazing any time of year, but (obviously) especially around Valentine’s Day.

 Dress them up with some pink and red sprinkles and share them with someone special!

 Looking for More Red Velvet Inspiration?
 Try These Recipes!